There are plenty of entertaining and informative ways to celebrate Black history right from your home, whether you

 “Black people are taught as passive people and disconnected from their liberation,” King continued.
 “The prevailing narrative emphasizes white saviors and the federal government as Black people’s primary liberators.
 When Black liberation is taught, ‘liberation’ is limited to ‘nonviolence,’ and historical narratives that state otherwise are vilified and compared to white supremacy.”

-In other words, it's our job, Black and white, parents and individuals to change the narrative and celebrate Black history, not just during the month of February or a 28-day public recognition from the federal government, but as an entwined and sacred part of this nation.
+In other words, it's our job, Black and white, parents and individuals, to change the narrative and celebrate Black history, not just during the month of February, but as an entwined and sacred part of this nation.

 While some of the titles on this list may be violent, tragic, and disturbing (and should be watched with parental discretion), others are uplifting and encouraging.
 But hey, that's history, isn't it?
-There’s also the beauty, excellence, and creativity to celebrate from civil rights to the music.
-Four words: Michael Jackson and Beyoncé.
-The iconic representative who sparked the anthem of good trouble and the importance to stay in it.
-Pioneers in sports, who despite the discrimination and personal tribulations against them, rose to become the greatest athletes of all time.
+There’s also the beauty, excellence, and creativity to celebrate from civil rights to the music and the iconic representative who sparked the anthem of good trouble and the importance to stay in it.
+Pioneers in sports, who in spite of the discrimination and personal tribulations against them, rose to become the greatest athletes of all time.
+And in the midst of storms, literal hurricanes, the tales of strength and resilience.

 So, sit back and turn on one of the many insightful documentaries below.
 And once you're done with one, turn on another because all of them will hopefully inspire more open-mindedness and less ignorance.
 Watching these documentaries will hopefully make you appreciate the progress we’ve made and the progress we still have to overcome.